Nooriya-Git/Pizza-Sales/README.md

 - Compute important figures like earnings average order amount and number of pizzas, per order to gauge how the business is doing overall.

  ## Files in the Repository
- - Pizza_sales_dashboard.xlsx: The Excel file containing the raw data, the dashboard, and pivot tables.
+ - Pizza_sales_dashboard.xlsx : The Excel file containing the raw data, the dashboard, and pivot tables.
- - SQL_Queries.pdf: A collection of SQL queries used for analyzing the data.
+ - SQL_Queries.pdf : A collection of SQL queries used for analyzing the data.
- - README.md: This document.
+ - README.md : This document.

 ## Data Column Description
 The dataset used for this analysis consists of the following columns: